 Halloween in Ireland has changed dramatically from the Celtic festival of Samhain (that's pronounced Sau-ihn!) where it has its origins.

-Halloween in Ireland is an adaptation of a much, much older tradition called Samhain, a pagan festival that was held in the deep mid-winter of Celtic Ireland, at a time when the land lay barren and dormant.
+Halloween in Ireland is an adaptation of a much, much older tradition called Samhain, a pagan festival held in the deep mid-winter of Celtic Ireland, when the land lay barren and dormant.

 Quite a far cry from the events, bonfires, and costumes you'll find at Halloween today!

-Our ancestors believed that the gods of the Earth controlled fertility, so they paid homage to them in hope of a fruitful and abundant harvest.
+Our ancestors believed that the Earth's gods controlled fertility, so they paid homage to them in the hope of a fruitful, abundant harvest.

 Samhain is being rediscovered in Ireland as people leave behind the commercial Halloween

-It’s a great place to go if you want to see and experience some real Irish folklore or learn about our first written words in Ogham script, each scratch or letter signifying the name of a tree.
+It’s a great place to go if you want to see and experience some real Irish folklore, or learn about our earliest written words in the Ogham script, each scratch or letter signifying the name of a tree.
 The garden is a registered charity, run for the benefit of the community, and ultimately the world.

 You can find more interesting facts on Samhain and the Irish connections to Halloween here on IrishCentral.